 - If you arrive too late in Tours to pick up your keys from the university residence hall office (refer page 30); - If you do not wish to stay in a university residence hall and have not yet found a place to stay.

-Here are some options you may consider for 1 night or even some days.
+Here are some options you may consider for one or several nights.

 You have several options: